 Being “Too Fit” For Service

-Even if you wanted to get out and serve others (and goodness, you do!) you’ve got no time and energy left.
+Even if you wanted to get out and serve others, you’ve got no time and energy left.
 You’re investing more into your health and fitness than it is able to return to you.

 RELATED POST: What You Need to Know About Body Image and the Bible